KhizarWeb/focusable/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fixed assets loading issues.

+= 1.1.0 =
+* Update outline color based on text color of the parent element.

 = 1.0.0 =
-* Releasing the first version of the plugin
+* Releasing the first version of the plugin.